Study at St. Edward's as an Exchange Student

 Once we receive all application materials, it usually takes a week to get your admission notice by email.
 You’ll receive information about activating your St. Edward’s online account, including your St. Edward’s email address.

 ISS will issue your DS-2019 form after you’re admitted.
 This form is required for your J-1 student visa application.
-If you’re an ISEP student, ISEP will issue your form.
-When your DS-2019 is ready, we’ll mail it to the address provided on the Apply DS2019 document, along with instructions for applying for your J-1 visa.
+When your DS-2019 is ready, we will send it to you by email, along with instructions for applying for your J-1 visa.

 While waiting for your DS-2019 to arrive, you will: